X-Men: The End: Book 1: Dreamers and Demons

-The series begins with Aliyah Bishop, an heir to the Shi'ar throne and the daughter of Lucas Bishop and Deathbird (the princess of the Shi'ar Empire and sister to Lilandra), in her sentient ship, the Starjammer (which is inhabited by the spirit of Carol Danvers).
-Aliyah is flying through space when she witnesses a Kree dreadnought entering orbit around a planet.
-Deciding to investigate, she lands on the planet to discover that a coalition of Slavers (multi-dimensional traders of everything) have brokered a deal with the Kree for the Phoenix Egg which the Kree hope to use against the Shi'ar.
+Aliyah Bishop, an heir to the Shi'ar throne and the daughter of Lucas Bishop and Deathbird, witnesses a Kree dreadnought entering orbit around a planet.
+Deciding to investigate, Aliyah discovers that a coalition of Slavers have brokered a deal with the Kree for the Phoenix Egg, which the Kree hope to use against the Shi'ar.
 Realizing the danger to her people, Aliyah knows that she must warn the Shi'ar, but she is attacked by the Slavers' brainwashed mutant bodyguards, the Hounds.
-Just as that happens, Shi'ar warships appear in space and start attacking the Kree ship in orbit.
 The Kree on the planet attempt to flee, when it is revealed that one of their troops is a Skrull agent who proceeds to destroy the Kree landing-transport.
-As the Slavers' decide to make a hasty retreat through their interdimensional portal, Brood eggs begin to land and hatch on the planet, killing any remaining Kree troops and going after Aliyah.
+As the Slavers retreat, Brood eggs begin to land and hatch on the planet, killing any remaining Kree troops and going after Aliyah.
 Meanwhile, the Phoenix Egg hatches, revealing Jean Grey, the previous bearer of the Phoenix Force.
-Jean Grey helps Aliyah escape onto her ship, saving Nightcrawler's enslaved alternate reality daughter, Nocturne.
+Jean Grey helps Aliyah escape onto her ship, saving Nocturne.
 Both the Shi'ar and the Brood are apparently after a new stargate network.

-Aliyah engages her ship to warp speed inside the planet's atmosphere, which destroys the planet, as well as its star and all ships in orbit.
+Aliyah engages her ship, the Starjammer, to warp speed inside the planet's atmosphere, which destroys the planet, as well as its star and all ships in orbit.
 Jean Grey saves the Starjammer by manifesting the Phoenix Force.
-This discharge is noted by several parties: Scott and Emma Summers, their four children; Rachel Grey, campaign manager for Kitty Pryde's Chicago mayoral election campaign; Professor X; Cable; Wolverine and Storm, living in a house in Kenya; and Mister Sinister who notes that all the pieces are finally back on the board to allow him to restart his plans for world domination.
+This discharge is noted by Mister Sinister, who notes that all the pieces are finally back on the board to allow him to restart his plans for world domination.